Financial transaction tax: a wider and stronger net is possible

 Various exemptions were requested by a number of MEPs.
 In the end the most substantive exemption was that granted to pension funds, which would see the tax waived on their transactions.

-The resolution was passed with 33 votes in favour and 11 against.
+The resolution was passed with 30 votes in favour, 11 against and no abstentions.